crate/cratedb-guide/docs/integrate/airflow/index.md

 [![Astronomer logo](https://logowik.com/content/uploads/images/astronomer2824.jpg){w=180px}](https://www.astronomer.io/)
 ```

-[Astro][Astronomer] is the best managed service in the market for teams on any step of their data
-journey.
-Spend time where it counts.
+[Astro][Astronomer] is a managed Airflow service.

 - Astro runs on the cloud of your choice.
 Astro manages Airflow and gives you all the
   features you need to focus on what really matters – your data.
 All while connecting
   securely to any service in your network.
-- Create Airflow environments with a click of a button.
+- Create Airflow environments quickly.
 - Protect production DAGs with easy Airflow upgrades and custom high-availability configs.
 - Get visibility into what’s running with analytics views and easy interfaces for logs
   and alerts.
 Across environments.
-- Take down tech-debt and learn how to drive Airflow best practices from the experts
+- Adopt Airflow best practices with support and timely upgrades.
-  behind the project.
-Get world-class support, fast-tracked bug fixes, and same-day
-  access to new Airflow versions.

 ```{div} .clearfix
 ```